bzigterman/bzigterman.github.io/projects/weather.md

 ## Champaign–Urbana Forecast

-<p class="updated_time"> Latest data: 05:53 PM CT, December 05</p>
+<p class="updated_time"> Latest data: 06:52 PM CT, December 05</p>

 <iframe src="/interactive/champaign_weather.html" width="100%" height="600">
 </iframe>

 Currently:

-- 20°
+- 21°
-- Mostly Clear
+- Clear
-- 74% humidity
+- 73% humidity
-- 10 mph wind
+- 12 mph wind
-- 23% cloud cover
+- 2% cloud cover
 - 66 AQI 🟨
 - About 9.8 inches of snow on the ground
-- 0.38 inches of snow and 0.04 inches of rain expected in the next 48 hours
+- 0.39 inches of snow and 0.04 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>